Should Couples Go to Rehab Together?

 Breaking an addiction to a substance is difficult in and of itself.

-As any addict can attest, one of the most trying aspects of long term recovery is reframing social circles so they don’t include people who still use their drug of choice.
+As any addict can attest, one of the most trying aspects of long term recovery is reframing social circles so they don’t include only people who still abuse their drug of choice.
 Of course, in the case of a couple with a shared addiction, it’s not as simple as just cutting the other person out when one gets sober, particularly if the relationship has already spiraled into codependency.

 Because of this, many couples choose to attend rehab together in order to share the journey to sobriety with a person that provides an automatic support system.
 As with anything else in life, there are many contradictory pros and cons to this decision, some of which aid recovery and some of which can potentially hinder it.